epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

  3. Comparing factual reporting of different websites and correlation with length and sentiment

-    a) Grouping by factual reporting (factual_reporting): Do websites with higher factual reporting rating use shorter and more neutral quotes?
+    a) Grouping by factual reporting (factual_reporting): Do websites with higher factual reporting rating use longer and more neutral quotes?

     b) Correlation of factual reporting and degree of political leaning of websites: Are more central leaning news oulets more factually accurate than right/left leaning website?

 4. PCA/clustering